chef-boneyard/dojo-assessment-guide/dojo/dojo-body.md

 ## Application Deployment

 1. Applications are deployed without manual intervention
-2. Applications follow a clear promotion path (e.g., Dev -> QA -> Staging -> Production)
+1. Applications follow a clear promotion path (e.g., Dev -> QA -> Staging -> Production)
-3. Application deployment automation manages the sequence of deployments (e.g.: Database schema first, then app servers)
+1. Application deployment automation manages the sequence of deployments (e.g.: Database schema first, then app servers)
-4. CI jobs automatically update, pin, and test runtime dependencies of applications
+1. CI jobs automatically update, pin, and test runtime dependencies of applications
-5. Application deployment automation performs parallel, rolling, and/or canary deployments
+1. Application deployment automation performs parallel, rolling, and/or canary deployments
 1. Deployments are run during the business day without causing negative user experiences

 Note:
+Approval of a deployment is not considered manual intervention.
 Q5.
 Can you deploy automatically with minimal impact/downtime.
-Blue/Green satisfies this.
+Paralles is also known as Blue/Green
-Rolling - 7 nodes in LB, pull one out, deploy, put it back.
+Rolling - 7 nodes in LB, pull one out, deploy, verify, put it back, repeat.
-Ranary - deploy this thing to x% of my nodes
-Ex: Netflix - first to 1 node, then 1%, then x%, then everywhere.
+Canary - deploy this thing to x% of my nodes (eg: Netflix - first to 1 node, then 1%, then x%, then everywhere.)

 ## Continuous Delivery